How Are Fastpitch and Slowpitch Softball Different? We all know that there are vast differences between the two sports softball and baseball. For the

 Another notable difference between these two is their bats.
 Fastpitch bats for sale nowadays have some key features that slowpitch bats lack.
 For one, their designs are specifically created for different goals: fastpitch bats are for quick reaction while slowpitch bats are for power.

 The weights and drop weights are also specific for each.
 Slowpitch bats tend to be heavier (around 25 to 30 ounces) while fastpitch bats are lighter (23 to 28 ounces).
 As for drop weights (difference between the length and weight of the bat overall), this measurement is key for fastpitch.
 However, it is not used at all for slowpitch bats because it’s not necessary.

-Stealing bases also is quite different in these two softball types.
+Stealing bases also are quite different in these two softball types.
 In fastpitch softball, runners are allowed to step off their base (and then potentially steal) after the ball has been released from the pitcher’s hand.
 However, in slowpitch, runners are not allowed to take a step off their base until the ball crossed the plate.

 Another stark difference with stealing is that, while fastpitch players can steal, slowpitch players actually cannot steal at all as it’s illegal.
 They must return to their base unless the batter strikes the ball.

 One of the most popular offensive maneuvers in softball also varies between slowpitch and fastpitch.
 In fastpitch, players will quite often hold their bat out in front of the plate in order for the ball to strike it, then land somewhat close to the batter’s box.
 This is usually a way to advance a runner or two and is sacrificial of the batter.

 While this is a commonly acceptable move in fastpitch softball, bunting is completely illegal in slowpitch softball.

 Now that you know the differences between slowpitch and fastpitch softball, you will now need to shine brighter on the diamond (whichever one you do play on).
 Equip yourself right with anyone.